 A Content Management System (CMS) allows you to quickly and easily update certain aspects of your website without the need of a designer or engineer to help you.
 Without it, you’re stuck with having to contact your developer or designer anytime you want a change to be made.

 A common mistake people make is thinking that once a website has been designed, they will be able to edit it.
 Make sure you are getting set up with a CMS so you can edit the content and images yourself.
 Sometimes you may get a designer who “hardcodes” your website.
-This will require you to contact him everytime you want to update your site.
+This will require you to contact him every time you want to update your site.
 In this case, you have to pay for tiny changes you could have made yourself.
 Be careful and make sure you know what you will be getting when the designer hands off your site.

 With a CMS, you’ll be able to avoid paying additional fees by managing portions of your website upkeep yourself.